WillL05/ktor-examples/README.md

 `dice-spa`: alternative to `dice-roller`, operating as a single-page application, demonstrating the use of htmx and Pebble templates.

-`forms-auth`: example of how to combine forms-based and session-based authentication in a Ktor application.
+`form-auth`: example of how to combine forms-based and session-based authentication in a Ktor application.

 `music-club`: a somewhat larger application, demonstrating the use of htmx